-Mesclun greens are valued for their color, variety, nutrient packed punch and mix of flavors.
+Mesclun greens are valued for their color, variety, nutritional punch and mix of flavors.
 Salad mesclun is a mix comprised of the young, tender new leaves of several greens species.
-Often called “spring mix” these leaves are rich in vitamins and their color and form add interest to a boring salad.
+Often called spring mix, the leaves are rich in vitamins and their color and form add interest to a boring salad.
 The salad mix is an essential culinary ingredient for the keen home chef.
 Growing mesclun in the garden affords a healthful, convenient and cost saving way to enjoy these greens.

 What is Mesclun?